hugosilva2901/-rcomp-22-23-db-g5/doc/sprint1/planning.md

 * T1.4 - Development of a structured cabling project for building D.

 # 2. Technical decisions and coordination #
-# TO BE DISCUSSED AND UPDATED !!! #

 The following were the design decisions made for the project, and are to be followed by all members of the project:

 * Copper cable type: CAT6a